Canon 750D vs XC10

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 750D and Canon XC10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the 750D and the XC10 have been discontinued, but can regularly be found used on eBay.
-The 750D was replaced by the Canon 800D, while the XC10 was followed by the Canon XC20.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 750D Manual (free pdf) or the online Canon XC10 Manual.
+Both the 750D and the XC10 have been discontinued, but can regularly be found used on ebay.
+The 750D was replaced by the Canon 800D, while the XC10 was followed by the Canon XC15.
+Further information on the features and operation of the 750D and XC10 can be found, respectively, in the Canon 750D Manual (free pdf) or the online Canon XC10 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 750D and the Canon XC10?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 750D:

 - More detail: Offers more megapixels (24 vs 12MP) with a 44% higher linear resolution.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.